Why is this medication prescribed?

 If your insulin aspart comes in pens, be sure to read and understand the manufacturer's instructions.
+If you are blind or have poor eyesight, do not use this pen without help.
 Ask your doctor or pharmacist to show you how to use the pen.
 Follow the directions carefully, and always prime the pen before use.

 Never reuse needles or syringes and never share needles, syringes, cartridges, or pens.
 If you are using an insulin pen, always remove the needle right after you inject your dose.
 Discard needles and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture-resistant container.

 Your doctor may tell you to mix your insulin aspart solution with another type of insulin (NPH insulin) in the same syringe.
 Your doctor will tell you exactly how to do this.
 Always draw insulin aspart into the syringe first, always use the same brand of syringe, and always inject the insulin immediately after mixing.
 Insulin aspart solution should not be mixed with insulin preparations other than NPH insulin.
 Insulin aspart suspension should not be mixed with any other insulin preparations.

 Your doctor may tell you to dilute insulin aspart before injection to allow easier measurement of your dose.
 Your doctor will tell you exactly how to do this.